treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

         color_counts[c] = 1
 ```

-Now our code attempts to increment the count for each color and if the color isn't in the dictionary, a ``KeyError`` will be raised and we will instead set the color count to 1 for the color.
+Now our code attempts to increment the count for each color and if the color isn't in the dictionary, a `KeyError` will be raised and we will instead set the color count to 1 for the color.

 ## get Method

 It's January 1, 1998 and we've upgraded to Python 1.5.
-We've decided to refactor our code to use the new ``get`` method on dictionaries:
+We've decided to refactor our code to use the [new `get` method on dictionaries][1.5]:

 ```python
 colors = ["Brown", "Red", "Green", "White", "Yellow", "Yellow", "Brown", "Brown", "Black"]